(828) 333-5087

 roasted cauliflower, or with anything, really.

-Nutrition for Heart Health OM Nutrition & Hypertension
+Nutrition for Heart Health & Hypertension with East Asian Medicine

-Nutrition for Heart Health OM Nutrition & Hypertension
+Nutrition for Heart Health & Hypertension with East Asian Medicine

-Oriental medicine (OM) nutrition combines ancient wisdom with modern science.
+Chinese Medicine nutritional theory combines ancient wisdom with modern science.

-• Foods that combine bitter with sweet include: asparagus, celery, tomatoes, lettuce, quinoa and papaya.
+• Foods that combine bitter with sweet include asparagus, celery, tomatoes, lettuce, quinoa, and papaya.
 Lemon rind is bitter and sour; vinegar is also bitter and sour.

 • Lemon rind is bitter and sour; vinegar is also bitter and sour.